-- 2.2.1 On receipt of the Lifejacket(s), check the state of the packaging before opening and notify the owner and the company delivering the package of any defects or damage. - 2.2.2 On opening the package, check the contents for their general condition and quantity - 2.2.3 Prepare Servicing Record Sheet - 2.2.4 Visually inspect the cover and inflation for damage, abrasion, contamination etc. In accordance with this manual - 2.2.5 Note repairs or replacements required on the record sheet - 2.2.6 Unless obvious damage is evident test the Lifejacket in accordance with Section 6.
-If it is considered that the damage found would cause the Lifejacket to fail the tests then corrective action shall be carried out prior to testing. - 2.2.7 Damaged areas shall only be marked using wax based crayon; Marks shall be with a small circle or cross.
+- 2.2.1 On receipt of the Lifejacket(s), check the state of the packaging before opening and notify the owner and the company delivering the package of any defects or damage. - 2.2.2 On opening the package, check the contents for their general condition and quantity - 2.2.3 Prepare Servicing Record Sheet - 2.2.4 Visually inspect the Lifejacket cover and the inflatable chamber for damage, abrasion, contamination etc. in accordance with this manual - 2.2.5 Note repairs or replacements required on the record sheet - 2.2.6 Unless obvious damage is evident test the Lifejacket in accordance with Section 6.
+If it is considered that the damage found would cause the Lifejacket to fail the tests then corrective action shall be carried out prior to testing. - 2.2.7 Damaged areas shall only be marked using wax based crayon.
+Marks shall be with a small circle or cross.
 Ballpoint, rollerball or other forms of ink shall not be used.
-If in doubt refer to Crewsaver for guidance. - 2.2.8 Repairs to pouch are limited to that detailed in section 7.1 - 2.2.9 Repairs to welded components including the inflation chambers are expressly forbidden.
+If in doubt refer to Crewsaver for guidance. - 2.2.8 Repairs to welded components including the inflatable chambers are expressly forbidden.